Are you frustrated by low add-to-cart rates? If the answer is a resounding, “Yes!” then you’re not alone.

 If your ads don’t fit with your products pages, you could be inadvertently knocking up ecommerce bounce rates.
 Make sure you cover the following bases:

 Urgency building is one of the most effective ways to increase add-to-cart conversions on your product pages.
 We believe in the strategy so much we published an in-depth post about product page urgency.

 It’s very easy to include features on your pages that will quickly build urgency, prompting visitors to add products to their cart.
 At Growcode, we’ve found the following to be most effective:

 Research shows that online shoppers are growing increasingly distrustful of brands.
 While this sounds like bad news for ecommerce retailers on the surface, there’s also an opportunity.
-By including trust-building elements on your product pages and your site-wide store areas (like headers and sidebars), you’ll give yourself a key advantage over your competitors.
+By including trust-building elements on your product pages (and on mobile product detail pages) and your site-wide store areas (like headers and sidebars), you’ll give yourself a key advantage over your competitors.
 You should know how to dispel fears, uncertainties and doubts on product pages.